 Do you worry about how much milk you are making?
-Most moms worry about their milk supply.
+Many moms worry about their milk supply.

 If you are really busy right now and don’t have time to read this whole post you can scroll to the bottom and watch the video where I go over the highlights.

-But you don’t have to guess at what the best ways are to increase milk supply by pumping.
+But you don’t have to guess what works best.
 I am going to share with you what has worked for the thousands of moms I have worked with over the last twenty-five years.

 These are the most effective ways I’ve seen moms use pumping to increase milk supply.